 This form must be completed, signed and forwarded with the review file.
 If Conflict of Commitment reporting has not been completed for the review period or the past 3 years, whichever is shorter, the review process will not move forward until such reporting has been completed.
-To file an electronic report for the current reporting period (FY 2019-20), please go to the following link: ucoats.org.
+To file an electronic report for the current reporting period.
+Please go to the following link: ucoats.org.

 This Section to be completed by Department:

 Name:

 College:

 Department:

 Review Period: